DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ be 100% reality \u2013 it's a bit of a vision of what the startup is doing.\
     \ It's really helpful to get this general understanding just by looking at others.\
     \ Maybe you can keep up with the news related to your domain so that you know\
     \ who the big competitors are.
-People want to be asked about it."
+You'll definitely be asked about it."
   who: Elena
 - line: Okay, thank you.
 I think we should be wrapping up.
 Do you have any last words?
   sec: 3568